 This fast growing willow grows especially well near water, and is one of the fastest growing shade trees with a growth rate of 8-10 feet a year.
 It can grow quickly to reach its mature height of 30 to 40 feet tall and 35 feet wide during a few growing seasons.
 The Weeping Willow growth rate makes it a great choice if you are looking for height fast.

 The large tree will help dry up a spot in your yard or landscape that is constantly wet or collects water.
 Examples of such places are at the bottom of a hill, near septic tanks or septic systems, or near an area with underground water such as a pond or lake.
 It makes an excellent shade tree and focal point in your yard!

 Weeping Willow Tree Care

 If you are not in an area with lots of water, be sure to water thoroughly the first year of planting to establish a strong root system.
 The shallow roots of the large tree are short lived and need lots of water to survive.
-The biggest cause of a green weeping willow dying is lack of water the first year planted.
+The biggest cause of a small weeping tree plant dying is lack of water the first year planted.

 The Weeping Willow plant prefers moist soil types that are well draining and does best in full sun to partial shade.
 Applying a slow release fertilizer yearly at the top of the root ball will help with pests and diseases such as crown gall, gypsy moths, willow scab, and black canker.
-Generally, the tree grows beautifully without pests and diseases depending on location.
+Generally, the tree grows beautifully without pests and tree diseases depending on location.

 Check out our other Fast Growing Privacy Trees for other options with fast growth rates.